 Gun shop burglary suspect mailed manifesto to Trump, police say

-“A large quantity of high-end handguns and rifles were stolen and the suspect fled the scene,” authorities said in a statement.
+“A large quantity of high-end handguns and rifles were stolen and the suspect fled the scene,” authorities said.

 About 30 minutes after the burglary, police found Jakubowski’s car ablaze on a nearby street along with evidence of arson, according to Cmdr.
 Troy Knudson.

-Some 150 local, state and federal law enforcement officers were actively searching for Jakubowski on Sunday, the Rock County Sheriff’s Office said.
+Some 150 local, state and federal law enforcement officers were actively looking for Jakubowski, the Rock County Sheriff’s Office said.
+Additional federal officers have been dispatched to the area, officials said Monday.

 161-page manifesto